rzlll/COS598D_Assignment4/README.md

 # ADAPTIVE LEARNED BLOOM FILTER (ADA-BF)

-This a PyTorch implementation of the Adaptive Learned Bloom Filter[1] and folked from https://github.com/DAIZHENWEI/Ada-BF.
+This a PyTorch implementation of the Adaptive Learned Bloom Filter[1].
 The python files include the implementation of the Bloom filter, learned Bloom filter, Ada-BF and disjoint Ada-BF, and print the size of False Positives of the corresponding algorithm.

 [1] Dai, Z. and Shrivastava, A., 2019.
 Adaptive learned Bloom filter (Ada-BF): Efficient utilization of the classifier. arXiv preprint arXiv:1910.09131.